Gold card applications still ongoing during the pandemic, apply now!

 If you have any specific tax questions, please call the National Taxation Bureau at +886-2-23113711 #1116

 If a foreign special professional meeting requirements obtains the income set forth in Subparagraph 1, Paragraph 1, Article 12 of the Income Basic Tax Act in such applicable tax year, such income may be excluded from the income basic tax.
-However, if he/she obtains other kinds of basic income other than overseas income (such as income derived from transactions of beneficiary certificates of privately-placed securities investment trust funds), and the sum of such income and the net taxable income exceeds the threshold (NT$6,700,000 from the tax year 2018), he/she shall still file the income basic tax return.
+However, if he/she obtains other kinds of basic income other than overseas income (such as income derived from securities transactions), and the sum of such income and the net taxable income exceeds the threshold (NT$6,700,000 from the tax year 2021), he/she shall still file the income basic tax return.

 This refers to an individual who has no household registration in the R.O.C. and stays less than 183 days within each year (1/1~12/31).

-The term “first 3 years” in the tax incentives shall start from the year when the foreign special professional has resided in the R.O.C. for 183 days or more for the first time, and has an annual salary income over NT$3,000,000.
-The taxpayer can not choose the starting year and applicable years as he/she wishes.
+The term “first 5 years” in the tax incentives shall start from the year when the foreign special professional has resided in the R.O.C. for 183 days or more for the first time, and has an annual salary income over NT$3,000,000.
+The taxpayer cannot choose the starting year and applicable years as he/she wishes.

-If a foreigner has been previously approved to reside in the R.O.C. before his/her employment engaged in professional work in the R.O.C., such approval is not given because of his/her engagement in the professional work (such as residence for study or as dependents); therefore, the foreigner is exempt from the first-time approval limitation.
+If you have previously been approved to reside in the R.O.C. before your employment engaged in professional work in the R.O.C., such approval is not given because of your engagement in the professional work (such as residence for study or as dependents); therefore, you are exempt from the first-time approval limitation.

 “The day of employment engaged in the professional work” is the first day of the employment period of the foreign special professional employment (work) permit document issued by the Ministry of Labor or by the Ministry of Education, while “the day of obtaining the Employment Gold Card” is the “date of issue” shown on the Employment Gold Card.